course-details-portlet

 • Concepts and procedures of modeling approaches in urban water systems, including calibration and uncertainty assessment of said models.

-• Technologies for building, rehabilitation and maintenance of pipe system for water and wastewater.
+• Technologies for the construction, rehabilitation and maintenance of pipe systems for water and waste water.

 • Concepts and procedures of condition monitoring and functionality measurements for urban water and wastewater networks.